Esri/insights-scripting-guide/README.md

 ![Dedicated Kernel Gateway](diagrams/jkg-dedicated-diagram.png)

-* This configuration entails moderate newtworking and firewall considerations and skills
+* This configuration entails moderate networking and firewall considerations and skills
 * Data files should live on file server or Kernel Gateway machine